Sonichigo/Microsoft-Student-Ambassadors-Event-Certificate/README.md

-# Certificate
+# Microsoft Student Ambassadors Event Certificate
-Add your Event Name and Host Name through photoshop.
+  1.Add your Event Name and Host Name through photoshop.<br>
-Add Names of participants in name.csv through cut and paste.
+  2.Add Names of participants in name.csv through cut and paste.

-## Don't use the Certificate Template for any mal purpose or share with anyone outside with the MSLA program.
+<b> Don't use the Certificate Template for any mal purpose or share with anyone outside with the MSLA program.